inab/WfExS-backend/README.md

 optional arguments:
   -h, --help            show this help message and exit -g, --glob            Given staged workflow names are globs (default: False)

+secure workdir arguments:
+  Private key and passphrase to access secured working directories

+  --private-key-file PRIVATE_KEY_FILE
+                        This parameter passes the name of the file containing the private key needed to unlock an encrypted working directory. (default: None) --private-key-passphrase-envvar PRIVATE_KEY_PASSPHRASE_ENVVAR
+                        This parameter passes the name of the environment variable containing the passphrase needed to decrypt the private key needed to unlock an encrypted working directory. (default: )

 ro-crate-payload:
   What to include in the RO-Crate